yuqirose/tensor_train_RNN/README.md

 ## Citation

-If you think the repo is useful, please cite our work at
+If you think the repo is useful, we kindly ask you to cite our work at

 ```
 @article{yu2017long,